keeganhuynh/Near-miss-accident-prediction-using-dashcam-videos/README.md

-**The specific instructions are documented in the readme.pdf file.**
+**The specific instructions are documented in the README.pdf file.**

 **Requirement:**
 - !pip install tensorflow==2.12.0